Remote access to the build machine

 How to connect to the build machine with SSH or VNC/RDP

-The SSH access allows you to access the build machine only through a terminal and run commands on it.
+The SSH access allows you to access the build machine through a terminal and run commands on it.
 This is an excellent option for debugging your builds.
 You can see the processes running during the CI job, reproduce all commands run during the build, or debug your custom scripts.

-The VNC/RDP clients allow you to access the remote build machine graphically.
+The VNC/RDP clients allow you to access the remote build machine GUI.
 For example Mac machines may have multiple versions of Xcode and iOS simulators preinstalled, so you can run and test your iOS apps or change Xcode configuration files without owning a Mac yourself.
 Linux and Mac machines use VNC and Windows machines use RDP for GUI remote access.

 How remote access to the build machines works